Lo and behold: The Internet!

 “Lo” and behold: The Internet!

 A decade later, the entirety of people on and using the internet was kept in a directory about an inch thick, disclosing the names, addresses, and telephone numbers of each person.
-The idea of keeping an internet directory today doesn’t sound fathomable with its abundance of users.
+Keeping an internet directory today wouldn’t be feasible with its abundance of users.

-Even though this newfangled, innovative technology had started to weave itself into our existence, these were slower times, so they felt.
-Computers had slower processors, hustle culture didn’t exist, and new adventures felt promising every morning.
-Maybe I perceived life this way because I was simply a naive kid at the time, but I wouldn’t trade that mindset for anything.
+Even though this newfangled, innovative technology had started to weave itself into our existence, these were slower times — so they felt.
+Computers had slower processors and hustle culture didn’t exist.
+There was never a felt rush.
+Maybe I perceived life this way because I was simply a kid at the time, but I wouldn’t trade that mindset for anything.

 The internet was on the verge of changing our existence and the virtual world was coming to the forefront.